 Something to do like a book, magazine, downloaded film on an iPad/phone.

 10. You will have drain coming out of your armpit which is tube and bag to collect the lymphatic fluid.
 You can get a drain bag to pop over your arm and carry around the drain.
 This helps by carrying the tube and bag, and it also hides it.
-I found a super website which makes and sends drain bags to ladies having this surgery (www.draindollies.co.uk).
+We found a super website which makes and sends drain bags to ladies having this surgery (www.draindollies.co.uk).

 1. You will probably stay overnight or longer.